All Episodes

 It will scare the hell out of you.

-Uh, but maybe a little bit of that is appropriate.
+But maybe a little bit of that is appropriate.

-And by the way, those of you who have not prepared for Y2K...
-Prepare.
+And by the way, those of you who have not prepared for Y2K, prepare.

-If you're able to hear me on one of our stations...
-Actually, if I wasn't on the air right now, I wouldn't even know it.
+If you're able to hear me on one of our stations, actually, if I wasn't on the air right now, I wouldn't even know it because I have no talk back to my network, no lines I can call them on.

-So, if you're in Pahrump, Nevada, call me at 727-1222.
+So if you're in Pahrump, Nevada, call me at 727-1222.

 Let me give out that number again.

-And that number in Pahrump is 727-1222.
+And that number in Perrump is 727-1222.

-Or, 727-1295.
+Or 727-1295.

 You'll notice I'm not giving any prefixes because nobody, there's no point.

-So 727-1295.
+So 7272 or 727-1295.

-And that would apply to Pahrump only.
+And that would apply to prump only.

-And I see those lines are ringing, so let me do a quick commercial break here.
+So let me do a quick commercial break here.

-Boy, I'll tell you folks, I've been through some strange stuff in radio, but this one takes the cake.
+Boy, I'll tell you, folks, I've been through some strange stuff in radio, but this one takes the cake.

 We'll be right back.